PnS2019/pns2019.github.com/session_01.md

 The main advantage of using symbolic computation is automatic differentiation, which is crucial in deep learning.

-For this, we need to get acquainted with keras variables.
-While keras placeholders are a way to instantiate tensors, they are placeholder tensors for users to substitute values into to carry out their intended computation.
-To be able to use the automatic differentiation in keras, we need to define variables, with respect to which we can differentiate other symbols.
+For this, we need to get acquainted with `keras` variables.
+While `keras` placeholders are a way to instantiate tensors, they are placeholder tensors for users to substitute values into to carry out their intended computation.
+To be able to use the automatic differentiation in `keras`, we need to define variables, with respect to which we can differentiate other symbols.

+TODO: fix variable's behavior according to TensorFlow

 ```python
 # variable can be initialized with a value like this